 “We’ll come out of this stronger.”

-Looking to the future, Executive Vice President Manan Joshi is thankful to the team for their flexibility and for how they’ve stepped up during these trying times.
+Looking to the future, Executive Vice President Manan Joshi is thankful to the team for their flexibility and for stepping up during these trying times.
 “There’s a definite struggle between work, focus, and taking care of the kids.
 I’m thankful for this time with my family and that the transition has been so smooth thanks to the leadership displayed by the whole team.”
-Joshi is hopeful that we’ll come out of this stronger.
+Joshi believes we’ll come out of this stronger.
 “We’ve shown clients with strong on-site preferences that we don’t need to be in the same room to get things done,” Joshi said.
 “There have been many challenges with managing, productivity, and collaborations, but we’ve proven that we can adapt to any challenge.”

-Though the future might not be certain, we can be certain that we’ll adapt and come out stronger than we were before.
+Though the future might not be certain, we are certain that we’ll adapt and come out stronger than before.
 Thankfully, we’re all in this together!